starfederation/datastar/sdk/README.md

 > [!TIP]
 > - To remove elements, use the `remove` patch mode
-> - To execute JavaScript, send a `&lt;script&gt;` element - it will auto-execute when added to the DOM
+> - To execute JavaScript, send a `<script>` element – it will auto-execute when added to the DOM

 ### Elements vs Fragments: Key Distinction